scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 pull request 1109 :cite:`pandera-pr-1109` on March 13th, 2023.
 A few factors
 facilitated the rewrite itself and also reduced the risk of regressions:

 - **Unit tests**: A comprehensive unit test suite caught many issues, but not all of them.
+This was partly due to lack of complete test coverage, but also new tests had to be written for abstractions introduced during the re-write process.
 - **Localized pandas coupling**: Pandas-specific code was mostly localized in easy-to-identify locations in the codebase.
 - **Lessons learned from pandas-compliant integrations**: Earlier integrations